iamjolly/training-wp-a11y/PITCHME.md

 @snap[north span-100 text-06 contrast-darken]
 ## Thank You!

-Keep trekking on with your accessibility journey.
+Keep climbing higher on your accessibility journey.
 @snapend